UPDATED: What are featured snippets?

 Google states that, “we display featured snippets when our systems determine this format will help people more easily discover what they’re seeking both from the description about the page and when they click on the link to read the page itself.”

-There are several different types of featured snippets that can be used and each one serves its own purpose for search queries.
+There are several different types of featured snippets in Google search that can be used and each one serves its own purpose for search queries.

 You know that our SEO Company Dallas TX would never tell you that there is one type, trick or way for any SEO strategy out there!
 Yes, there are different types of featured snippets that help with search queries.